Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Vertex-decomposable graphs and codismantlability

 The characterization of well-covered graphs heavily depends on the existence of vertices with some extra properties~\cite{FHN}.
 We recall that a vertex $x$ of a well-covered graph $G$ is called an \emph{extendable vertex} if $G-x$ is well-covered and $\alpha(G)=\alpha(G-x)$, which is equivalent to requiring that there exists no independent set $I$ in $G-N_G[x]$ such that $x$ is an isolated vertex of $G-N_G[I]$ (see Lemma $2$ of~\cite{FHN}).
 It then follows that when a graph $G$ is well-covered, the notions of shedding and extendable vertices coincide in $G$.

-\begin{lem} If $G$ is a well-covered graph and $I$ is an independent set in $G$, then $G-N_G[I]$ is well-covered.
-Furthermore, if $x$ is a codominated vertex of $G$, then $G-x$ is well-covered. \end{lem} \begin{proof} Assume that $G-N_G[I]$ is not well-covered, and let $I_1$ and $I_2$ be two maximal independent sets of $G-N_G[I]$ with $|I_1|\neq |I_2|$.
-But then $I\cup I_1$ and $I\cup I_2$ are two maximal independent sets in $G$ of different cardinalities, a contradiction.
+\begin{lemma} If $G$ is a well-covered graph and $I$ is an independent set in $G$, then $G-N_G[I]$ is well-covered.
+Furthermore, if $x$ is a codominated vertex of $G$, then $G-x$ is well-covered. \end{lemma} \begin{proof} The first statement is well-known (see~\cite{FHN}), and the second follows from the fact that any such vertex is necessarily a shedding vertex~\cite{PB}. \end{proof} \begin{corollary} Let $G$ and $H$ be two graphs such that $G$ is codismantlable to $H$.
+If $G$ is well-covered, then so is $H$. \end{corollary}